R&D from Prepd: Weekly Roundup for the Week of March 21-27, 2016

 [fblike]

-Here is today’s premium R&D to accompany today’s premium topic brief on the state of the Republican race (2016).
+Here is today’s premium R&D to accompany today’s premium topic brief on the EU-Turkey migrant deal.

 [fblike]